Centura - Porter Adventist Hospital

 About Our Hospital

-Henry Porter recognized the value in holistic health care after receiving treatment at two Seventh-day Adventist Sanitariums.
-His experiences at these sanitariums changed his life, and the face of health care in Denver, forever.
+Henry Porter recognized the value of holistic healthcare after receiving treatment at two Seventh-day Adventist Sanitariums.
+His experiences at these sanitariums changed his life and the face of healthcare in Denver forever.

 Porter Adventist Hospital by the numbers

 - Active Medical Staff – 1,330